-No. EAC Condition Implementation Status Compliance Status Description EAC 18 The EAC Holder must file the final Human-Wildlife Conflict Management Plan with EAO and the MOE Conservation Officer Service a minimum of 30 days prior to the commencement of construction.
-Completed In Compliance The final (Revision 1) of the CEMP was provided to regulatory agencies, governments and Indigenous groups on June 5, 2015.
-Revision 2 of the CEMP was issued in February 2016 and Revision 4 in July 2016 (Revision 3 was not formally published).
+No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 18 The EAC Holder must file the final Human- Wildlife Conflict Management Plan with EAO and the MOE Conservation Officer Service a minimum of 30 days prior to the commencement of construction.
+Complete In Compliance The final (Revision 1) of the CEMP was provided to regulatory agencies, governments and Indigenous groups on June 5, 2015.
+Subsequent revisions to the CEMP have not resulted in changes to the Human-Wildlife Conflict Management Plan (Revision 2 of the CEMP was issued in February 2016 and Revision 4 in July 2016 (Revision 3 was not formally published).
+Revision 5 was issued on February 19, 2019, Revision 5.1 on April 19, 2019 and Revision 6 on July 15, 2019).
 EAC 18 The EAC Holder must develop, implement and adhere to the final Human-Wildlife Conflict Management Plan, and any amendments, to the satisfaction of EAO.
 Ongoing In Compliance BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of the EPP.
 EAC 19 The EAC Holder must use reasonable efforts to avoid and reduce injury and mortality to amphibians and snakes on roads adjacent to wetlands and other areas where amphibians or snakes are known to migrate across roads including locations with structures designed for wildlife passage Ongoing In Compliance BC Hydro is using reasonable efforts to avoid and reduce injury and mortality to amphibians and snakes.
-Section 4.17 of Rev 4 of the CEMP outlines mitigation for amphibians.
+Section 4.17 of Rev 4 of the CEMP outlines mitigation for snakes and amphibians.
 For amphibian salvage and relocation, BC Hydro has obtained Wildlife Act permit FJ16- 226024, which is valid until 31 December 2023.
 BC Hydro developed the Site C Western Toad Management Procedure, which describes a protocol for conducting amphibian assessments within and adjacent to work sites, halting work when necessary, and translocating migrating toads along their way and past dangerous work areas.
 The Site C Western Toad Management Procedure was developed through and deemed complete by the VWTC.
 This Procedure has been passed to all relevant contractors since its completion 21 July 2017, for inclusion in appropriate EPPs.
 Also, BC Hydro implemented barrier fencing to prevent migration of toads across roads at Portage Mountain quarry, and also incorporated special amphibian crossing culverts into the design of the road to the quarry.
-Amphibian salvage and translocation activities in 2018 are described in the 2018 Annual Report for the VWMMP, to be submitted by March 31, 2019.
+Amphibian salvage and translocation activities in 2019 are Amphibian salvage and translocation activities in 2019 are described in the 2019 Annual Report for the VWMMP, to be